athena-framework/website/docs/why_athena.md

 # GET / # => "Hello World"
 ```

-It is worth noting again that while dependency injection is a big part of the framework, it is not neccessarly required to fully understand it in order to use the framework, but like other components, it is there if needed.
+It is worth noting again that while dependency injection is a big part of the framework, it is not necessarily required to fully understand it in order to use the framework, but like other components, it is there if needed.
 Checkout [ADI::Register][], especially the [aliasing services][Athena::DependencyInjection::Register--aliasing-services] section, as well as the [Dependency Injection](./architecture/dependency_injection.md) component for more information related to this feature.

 Athena Framework is almost fully overridable/customizable in part since it embraces dependency injection.
 Want to globally customize how errors are rendered?
 Create a service implementing [ATH::ErrorRendererInterface][] and make it an alias of the interface: